mavropalias/icon-of-com/content/blog/cybercrime-cyberterrorism/index.md

 ---
-title: Cybercrime & Cyberterrorism, a cyberpsychological perspective
+title: Cybercrime & Cyberterrorism, a Cyberpsychological perspective
 date: '2011-02-23'
 spoiler: How people perceive these two terms and how they are affected by them.
 ---